 Figure 1: Analysis of insured areas in the EU.
-Source: Created by the author

 From the analysis of insured areas, we can observe a considerable number of countries insuring over 50% of their area: Austria, Croatia, Cyprus, Czech Republic, France, Germany, Greece, Hungary, Luxembourg, and Spain.
 Notably, some countries insure nearly 100% of their area: Cyprus, Greece, and Hungary.
 On the opposite side, we have countries with less than 5% insured area: Bulgaria, Finland, Lithuania, and Latvia.